shorebirdtech/handbook/security.md

 in place to detect and respond to incidents.
 We have both dedicated private channels on Discord for response as well as back-up text communication pathways as well as phone numbers for all engineers.

+### Post Mortems

+We have a post mortem process in place for incidents.
+We review incidents within 48 hours of their occurrence and write a post mortem document that is shared with the team.
+We use these post mortems to improve our systems and processes.
+We do not currently share our post mortems publicly, although we are considering doing so in the future.

 ## Data Privacy